 The total or maximum error associated with the effluent measurement includes the cumulative errors resulting from the total operation of sampling and measurement.
 Because it may be very difficult to assign error terms for each parameter affecting the final measurement, detailed statistical evaluation of error is not suggested.
-The objective should be to obtain an overall estimate of the error associated with measurements of radioactive materials released in liquid effluents.
+The objective should be to obtain an overall estimate of the error associated with measurements of radioactive materials released in effluents (Reference Reg.
+Guide 1.21 Rev 1).
+Total Error is calculated by the root mean square method.
+The root mean square value is the square root of the arithmetic mean (average) of the squares of the original values.